"The best man for the job is often a woman."

 Recognition of expertise: The King defers to those with greater expertise in their domains.
 He doesn't let his position override their specialized knowledge.

-This hierarchy is fluid.
-People move up as they develop competence.
-They move down if their skills no longer match their role.
-The focus is on serving the realm well, not on protecting egos or maintaining status.
+This hierarchy flows.
+People rise as they develop competence.
+They descend if their skills no longer match their role.
+The focus is serving the realm well, not protecting egos or maintaining status.

-The King who establishes a hierarchy of competence creates a realm where excellence is rewarded, mediocrity is challenged, and everyone is encouraged to develop their capabilities to the fullest.
+The King who establishes a hierarchy of competence creates a realm where excellence is rewarded, mediocrity is challenged, and everyone develops their capabilities to the fullest.